 Cons: The tornado risk is 125% higher than the national average.

-Notes: Bardstown has a nice reputation and has nearly doubled in size during the last couple of decades.
-Although the local hospital is not accredited, it has been named a Top 100 Hospital.
+Notes: Bardstown has a nice reputation and has grown by 12% in the last decade.
+Although the local hospital is not accredited, Thomson Reuters has named it a Top 100 Hospital.
 Home prices have increased 15% since the last year.

 Recommended as a Retirement Spot?
 Yes, although the distance to an accredited hospital should be weighed.